hfoley/SynapseLoadV2/README.md

 ## Steps
 Each folder contains PowerShell and/or SQL scripts you'll need to update for your environment.
 Further details on the files are in the readme of each section.

-1. Start here to create Azure resources above >> [01 Create Resources](https://github.com/hfoley/SynapseLoadV2/tree/master/01%20Create%20Resources)
+1. Start here if you want to build the solution using a sample source/destination >> [03 Sample](https://github.com/hfoley/SynapseLoadV2/tree/master/03%20Sample)

-2. Here's the location containing the script to create the SQL metadata tables >> [02 ADF Create](https://github.com/hfoley/SynapseLoadV2/tree/master/02%20ADF%20Create).
+2. Start here to just create Azure resources above >> [01 Create Resources](https://github.com/hfoley/SynapseLoadV2/tree/master/01%20Create%20Resources)

-3. Start here if you want to build the solution using a sample source/destination >> [03 Sample](https://github.com/hfoley/SynapseLoadV2/tree/master/03%20Sample)
+3. Here's the location containing the script to create the SQL metadata tables >> [02 ADF Create](https://github.com/hfoley/SynapseLoadV2/tree/master/02%20ADF%20Create).